How do you raise kids today during these exponential times?

 2. CURIOSITY: The next attribute that is critical during exponential times is curiosity.
 It is something that is innate in kids and yet something that most people lose over time.

-In a world of Google, robots and A.I., raising a kid that is constantly asking questions and running “what if” experiments can be extremely valuable.
+In a world of Google, robots and Artificial Intelligence, raising a kid that is constantly asking questions and running “what if” experiments can be extremely valuable.

 This is mostly because running constant experiments is fundamentally necessary on the path to success.